Start a Pre-Fabricated Houses Trading Business in Dubai

 Setup Costs, Steps, and Licensing Requirements

-For straightforward applications submitted with complete documentation, the standard timeline from initial application to licence issuance is 3 to 7 working days.
+For straightforward applications submitted with complete documentation, the standard timeline from initial application to license issuance is 3 to 7 working days.

 Key Setup Steps

-Choose a trade name and confirm Activity Code 4752.67 with the Dubai South Business Hub Free Zone authority to ensure the intended trading activities are correctly reflected on the licence
+Choose a trade name and confirm Activity Code 4752.67 with the Dubai South Business Hub Free Zone authority to ensure the intended trading activities are correctly reflected on the license

 Submit required documents, including passport copies, visa page, and a No Objection Certificate if the applicant is a UAE resident currently employed by another organisation